 Don’t Use Multiple Fonts and Colors:

 Minimalism is in vogue right now.
-Treat your email signature like a signature only, it is not a medium to show-off your graphic designing skills.
+Treat your email signature as a signature only, it is not a medium to show-off your graphic designing skills.

 In order to avoid making the design overly complicated, limit the number of color palettes in the signature and always use only one type of font.